-During World War II, an Austro-Hungarian military fortress was built on Mount Trebević.
+Before World War I, an Austro-Hungarian military fortress was built on Mount Trebević.
 The mountaintop provided views of the entire city, and was a key point in military observation.
-After the war this lookout point proved useful again, when the fortress was converted into an astronomical observatory.
+After World War II, this lookout point proved useful again, when the fortress was converted into an astronomical observatory.

 The Orion Astronomical Society established the Čolina Kapa Observatory and worked hard to bring it up to state-of-the-art technological standards.
 By 1972, it was the only facility of its kind in Bosnia and Herzegovina.
 Its three domes crowned the building waiting for astronomers to observe the night sky, while the fortress below contained all that visiting scholars might need for several days’ stay, including a reference library and a photo lab.
 Research done at the observatory led to the publishing of a photographic atlas of the North sky compiled from the images taken here.

 Unfortunately, two decades later in the 1990s much of Sarajevo was devastated by shelling during the Bosnian War.
 The astronomical observatory was no exception.
 The Čolina Kapa Observatory and all its instruments were completely destroyed between 1992 and 1995.
 The area was absolutely shattered by the conflict, and without adequate funding, the observatory was abandoned.